 South Africa – Pre-Veterinary Internship & Safari Experience – Images

-Join a pre-veterinary internship in South Africa that offers hands-on experience with livestock, wildlife, and veterinary practices.
+Join a pre-veterinary internship in South Africa that offers hands-on experience with farm animals, wildlife, and veterinary practices.
 Based on a working farm, participants take part in daily animal care, fieldwork, and guided learning sessions.
 The program combines practical experience with lectures, visits to nearby reserves and farms, and a two-day safari.
 Each day is varied, providing exposure to animal health, farm management, conservation, and wildlife-related practices.

 Program Highlights: